KohaILS/koha-manual-zh-cn/source/systempreferences.rst

--  When the value is set to 'Unless overridden, do', this will check the patron's circulation history unless the patron's :ref:`personal setting <add-a-new-patron>` or the :ref:`patron category setting <adding-a-patron-category>` specifically say not to.
+-  When the value is set to 'Unless overridden, do', this will check the patron's circulation history unless the patron's :ref:`personal setting <add-a-new-patron-label>` or the :ref:`patron category setting <adding-a-patron-category-label>` specifically say not to.

--  Lastly, if the value is set to 'Unless overridden, do not', Koha will not check circulation history unless the patron's :ref:`personal setting <add-a-new-patron>` or the :ref:`patron category setting <adding-a- patron-category>` specifically say to check.
+-  Lastly, if the value is set to 'Unless overridden, do not', Koha will not check circulation history unless the patron's :ref:`personal setting <add-a-new-patron-label>` or the :ref:`patron category setting <adding-a-patron-category-label>` specifically say to check.

      **Note**